The best pitching performance ever for all 30 teams

 Pitching line: 9 IP, 0 H, 0 R, 2 BB, 13 SO (Game Score: 98)

 This was the season Scott could have been arrested for doing unnatural things to a baseball.
 He won the Cy Young Award with a 2.22 ERA and 306 strikeouts in 275 1/3 innings, the most strikeouts in a season in the 1980s.
-This no-hitter was especially memorable because it also clinched the division title, pushing it to the top of best games in Astros history.
+This no-hitter was especially memorable because it also clinched the division title, pushing it to the top among the best performances in Astros history.

-For argument's sake: Gerrit Cole has the best nine-inning Game Score in Astros history, reaching the 100 mark with his 16-strikeout, one-hitter against the Diamondbacks earlier this season.

-Most likely to beat it: Well, you can argue that Cole already did.
-Justin Verlander has two 95s in his career, but his highest with the Astros is 90.
+For argument's sake: Gerrit Cole (with his one-hitter with 16 strikeouts in 2018) and Justin Verlander (his 14-strikeout no-hitter last September) have both topped Scott with a Game Score of 100, but I'm sticking with Scott's no-hitter to clinch the division.
+Verlander's 100 beat his previous high of 95, done twice with the Tigers, but it came against a bad, strikeout-prone Toronto lineup.

+Most likely to beat it: With Cole now in pinstripes, Verlander is the guy, but if 100 isn't good enough to beat Scott, it may take a perfect game with double-digit strikeouts to surpass him.

 Noteworthy: In reviewing these performances, it's important to remember the context of the era.
 Scott averaged 10.0 K's per nine innings in a league where the average was 6.0.
-Cole has averaged 12.3 in a league where the average is 8.5.
-Scott was 67 percent better than the league average; Cole has been 45 percent better.
+Cole has averaged 13.1 in a league over the last two years where the average is 8.7.
+Scott was 67 percent better than the league average; Cole has been 51 percent better.

 Oakland Athletics: Bobby Witt (June 23, 1994, versus Royals)

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.